San Francisco 49ers: New York Giants

+Historic

 Atlanta Falcons

-All-time record: 47–32–1 (including 1–1 postseason)

 The Atlanta Falcons were also division rivals with the 49ers until the Falcons moved to the NFC South in 2002 after the realignment.
 Just like the Saints, the 49ers had dominated the Falcons when they played in the NFC West, but the Falcons won their first four games (spanning nine seasons) against the 49ers since moving to the NFC South.
 Both teams met in the divisional round of the 1998 playoffs.
 Garrison Hearst suffered an ankle break after his foot was caught in the Georgia Dome turf and twisted severely as he tried to spin away from Falcons' defensive end Chuck Smith on the first play from scrimmage; the 49ers lost that game 20–18.
 They met in the 2012 NFC championship, in which the 49ers, led by quarterback Colin Kaepernick, defeated the top-seeded Falcons in Atlanta by a score of 28–24.
 The next year, the Falcons played against the 49ers in the final home game at Candlestick Park ever.
 The game ended in a dramatic interception return for a touchdown by 49ers linebacker NaVorro Bowman, known as "The Pick at the 'Stick".
+The 49ers maintain an overall 48–33–1 against the Falcons, but are tied 1–1 in the postseason.